Projectyl/projectyl.github.io/_pages/summer.md

 These programs have either stopped accepting applications due to closing of deadlines, or have not declared any program this session.

 <table>
-{% for row in site.data.inactive %}
+{% for row in site.data.summer.inactive %}
 	{% if forloop.first %}
 	<tr>
 	{% for pair in row %}